ZimboPro/scripts/pythonScripts/rename/README.md

-# Renaming files and/or folders bying deleting parts of the name or replace a part of the name
+# Renaming files and/or folders by deleting parts of the name or replace a part of the name

 ## How it works